 - 2 cups cubed bread

 - 1/2 cup chopped fresh mozzarella

 - 1/4 cup basil pesto

 - Kosher salt and freshly ground pepper to taste

 - Fresh basil for garnish

-Toast the nuts in a dry skillet 2 - 3 minutes.
-Just until you can smell them.
-Smaller pieces of nuts or pine nuts will toast faster than larger walnut halves.
+Toast the nuts in a dry skillet 2 - 3 minutes until you can smell them.
+Let cool while you prepare the other ingredients.

-Put everything in your food processor or blender and blast into a paste.
+Put everything for the pesto in your food processor or blender and blast into a paste.

-Chop and combine everything.
+Chop and combine the tomatoes, bread, and fresh mozzarella.
 Dress with pesto.
 Add salt and pepper, garnish with fresh basil leaves cut into strips.
+Serve immediately.